History of Zakynthos: Fall of Methoni and Koroni (1500)

-On 24 July 1500, Kemal Reis and his Ottoman armada met the Venetians at Navarino again (often called the Second battle of Navarino/Sapienza) and defeated them once more.
+In July 1500, Kemal Reis and his Ottoman armada met the Venetians at Navarino again (often called the Second battle of Navarino/Sapienza) and defeated them once more.
 They then sailed towards Methoni to blockade it.
 It was badly provisioned by the Venetians and despite a desperate struggle by the defenders and the Venetians, it was surrendered on 10 August 1500.
 Fortunately, many of the civilians of Methoni had been evacuated to Zakynthos before the battle.
 Some of these included the De Francescis, Lefkohilos, Kapnisis, Komoutos, Koutouvalis, Minotos, Nomikos and Strouzas families.
 Some of these families remain prominent to our day.
 As for the rest, the Ottoman Turks showed no mercy and massacred the defenders that had survived their assault.
 Some were impaled, tied to flaying posts or left in the open to have their insides eat by dogs.
 Apparently, the fires from the burning town could be seen from Zakynthos – which would have further terrorised the islanders already fearing an imminent attack on their relatively undefended island.

 Almost immediately, the Ottoman Turks traveled to nearby Koroni and demanded its surrender.
 Shortly after on 15 August 1500 it capitulated as well.
 Within a few days Pylos (Navarino) also fell.
 Tragically, in less than a week, Methoni and Koroni, the two eyes of the Republic, were lost.
 Napflion and Monemvassia were the only two Venetian possessions remaining in the Peloponnese.
 The road was open more than ever for the Ottoman Turks to move on the Venetian possessions in the Ionian Islands of Zakynthos and Corfu who were now inadequately defended.

 However, one benefit to the Zakynthian economy was that Zakynthos and Corfu replaced Methoni and Koroni as stopping points for Venice-bound ships or ships heading from Venice towards Constantinople, Egypt and the Levant.
 These ports also became important as a layover for pilgrims travelling to the Holy Land.
 Regardless, the Venetian Doge Agostino Barbarigo desperately requested assistance from the Pope and the Catholic Monarchs to stem the Ottoman tide.